akc42/meeting/README.md

   3) All cameras showing equal size.
 - In any view were one or more cameras are small they should show above the large one and be dragable by the viewer to another position on the screen
 - One user is designated as admin (created when database is first set up).
 The admin may create other users but these users are not able to create others.
 - Each user has a profile page where they may change their name and or password.
+They may also set up an e-mail address - see next point
 - Users when created are given a one time 6 digit pin, which enables them to only visit the profile page to set up a password.
 The same is true of forgotten passwords.
-The pin is emailed (if the user has provided an e-mail address.)
+The pin is emailed (if and only if the user has provided an e-mail address.)